-8. Lay a diagonal pattern on the floor
+12. Lay a diagonal pattern on the floor

-9. Use the herringbone tile trick on the floor, too
+13. Use the herringbone tile trick on the floor, too

 Just as it does for the walls, a herringbone pattern on the floor creates lines that draw the eye outwards, making the kitchen floor look wider and longer.

-10. Make your splashback a focal point
+14. Make your backsplash a focal point

 Sometimes you don't need to work magic with visual tricks and reflective surfaces – choosing a bold, brightly colored or beautifully patterned backsplash tile can create a feature wall that draws the eye.
 That alone can make the room's proportions negligible.

 Inspired to go bold with your backsplash?
 Just check out these stunning backsplash ideas.